 To the untrained eye they are the places that have awesome economies.
 They’re the places in Wolverine State where people have the best jobs, residents are all above average, and the sun shines the most.

-Instead, we look to data to understand the best place to live in Michigan.
+However, here at HomeSnacks, we don’t trust the untrained eye and instead look to data to understand the best places to call home in Michigan.

-- East Grand Rapids
+- East Grand Rapids (Photos)

 - Huntington Woods (Photos)

 Follow along as we provide more insight into how we reached our overall best places to live in Michigan.

 The Pressing Question: Size

 Before we even started to collect data, we had to answer a tough question: Is it fair to pit Lansing with a population of 114,773 against places with a population of 18?

 We firmly decided no, that just isn’t fair.